-Fixed indexes are use to store VM image data.
+Fixed indexes are used to store VM image data.
 The VM image is split into equally sized chunks, which are uploaded individually.
-The index file simply contains a list to chunk digests.
+The index file simply contains a list of chunk digests.

 You create a fixed index with POST /fixed_index.
-Then upload chunks with POST / fixed_chunk, and append them to the index with PUT /fixed_index.
-When finished, you need to close the index using POST /fixed_close.
+Then, upload chunks with POST / fixed_chunk, and append them to the index with PUT /fixed_index.
+When finished, you need to close the index using POST /fixed close.

-The file name needs to end with .fidx, and is automatically added to the backup manifest.
+The file name needs to end with .fidx, and is automatically added to the backup manifest, following the call to POST /finish.